lawrencegripper/azbrowse/docs/design/README.md

 This view handles the optional top-right notifications.

-It is used to display pending delete's (resources queued for delete but not yet actioned) alongside `toast` style notifications, for example, deletes that have been actioned and we're tracking their async completion.
+It is used to display pending deletes (resources queued for delete but not yet actioned) alongside `toast` style notifications, for example, deletes that have been actioned, and we're tracking their async completion.

-The delete functionaility has taken over this view, the aim was to be generalised but it's more specific currently.
+The delete functionality has taken over this view, the aim was to be generalized, but it's more specific currently.
 Methods for `AddPendingDelete` and `ConfirmDelete` handling logic for deleting items.

-Generalised `toast` notifications are driven by events sent via `internal/pkg/eventing/eventing.go` package `IsToast: true`.
+Generalized `toast` notifications are driven by events sent via `internal/pkg/eventing/eventing.go` package `IsToast: true`.
-Currently I'm not aware of this being used anywhere so it may not function correctly.
+Currently, I'm not aware of this being used anywhere, so it may not function correctly.

 ### `statusbar`